 Upgrade your skills and expand your role as a health professional by helping patients and families navigate the complex health care and social services system.
 This interactive program will empower you with the confidence and practical skills you need to act as an effective liaison between patients and health care professionals in your role as a navigator and/or clinician.

 The health care system can be fragmented, uncoordinated, and complex for patients and families.
 Patient Navigators guide patients and families through the health care system to understand diagnoses, treatment options, and available resources.
 By assisting everyday Canadians, particularly vulnerable populations, overcome barriers to health care access and bridge gaps in transitions of care, patient navigators can effectively contribute towards an efficient, equitable, and patient-centred health care system.

 At the end of the program, you will earn a certificate of completion.

 Optional: You also have the opportunity to earn two digital credentials (1) Care Coordination - Fundamental Skills Credential and (2) Patient Needs Assessment - Fundamental Skills Credential.
 This program is also part of the learning pathway for the Patient Navigator Professional Certificate.
-There is a non-refundable administration fee of $20+HST to apply for a digital credential (this fee includes up to 2 opportunities to pass a post-program online assessment, required to earn the digital credential).
-You will receive your digital credential(s) via email upon program completion and after passing a post-program online assessment.
+There is a non-refundable administration fee of $40+HST to apply for the two digital credentials (this fee includes up to 2 opportunities to pass a post-program online assessment, required to earn the digital credentials).
+You will receive your digital credentials via email upon program completion and after passing a post-program online assessment.